-A bad day or series of bad days can cause us to put self-care on the back burner.
+A bad day can cause us to put self-care on the back burner.

 But a healthy body leads to a healthy mind, so it’s important to remember that neglecting proper nourishment and exercise will only exacerbate our bad mood.

 Try moving your body with your favorite form of exercise, as it’s been known to release happy chemicals within the brain.
 Swimming, walking, biking, and dancing are great for increasing heart rate and getting your body moving.
-You can also make it a group outing with friends and go to the gym or to do a team sport together.
+You can also make it a group outing with friends by going to the gym or playing team sport together.

 Additionally, eating balanced meals can further fuel your body and mind to have better days.
 It’s best to have a diet that consists of recommended protein, carbs, and fats.